Who do I ask about specific concerns?

 Can birthdays be celebrated at school?

-Birthday celebrations are recognized school wide.
+Birthday celebrations are recognized school-wide.
 Student birthdays are called during morning announcements and a photo is placed on the birthday wall in the main hallway.
 If you wish to celebrate your student's birthday, please consider donating a book to the media center or your child's classroom with an inscription.
+Food items are not permitted.
 Non-food items are encouraged, such as pencils, erasers, or stickers.

 What class parties are held at school?